Here’s a look at the life of writer and activist Gloria Steinem.

-Other Facts: Steinem's grandmother, Pauline Perlmutter Steinem, was the president of the Ohio Woman Suffrage Association.
+Steinem’s paternal grandmother, Pauline Perlmutter Steinem, was the president of the Ohio Woman Suffrage Association.

-1960 - Moves to New York City and begins working at Help! magazine.
+1960 - Moves to New York and begins working at Help! magazine.

-1970 - Testifies before the United States Senate on behalf of the Equal Rights Amendment.
+May 6, 1970 - Testifies before the United States Senate in support of the Equal Rights Amendment.

 1971 - Co-founds the National Women’s Political Caucus, which works to increase the number of women in the political field.

 1972 - Co-founds Ms. Magazine, the first feminist magazine, and the first to be created and operated entirely by women.

 1973 - Co-founds the Ms. Foundation for Women.

 November 18-21, 1977 - Organizes and attends the National Women’s conference in Texas.
 The conference is the first to be backed by the US government, and its purpose was proposing recommendations for widespread gender equality.